Play here »

 After the wagering is done, even a relatively generous deal may only net you pennies.

 This doesn't mean free spins don't have a purpose.
 They let you test drive the casino.
-If you got them without a deposit, you didn't risk any of your own money on the way.
+If you got them without a deposit, you didn't need to wager any of your own money on the way.
 However, they don't do much to boost your chances of winning.
+The exact same logic is applied to sports betting also.
+Sometimes casinos that have betting will let you taste what the site is all about by giving free sports bets.

 After you've had a taste and decide what casino you want to play at, you may want to pick a deposit match bonus instead.
 We have gathered them all on our Casino bonuses page.

-Sign up and you will receive 50 free spins on a specific slot
+Sign up and you will receive double that.
+Not just 50, but 100 free spins on a specific slot

 Open the specified game